 Firstly, you will learn about the Project Management Framework and how to integrate corporate strategy with project management.
 The author examines the roles and responsibilities of each team member, from HR Managers to Top Management.

-You will find an outline of all the sub-systems involved in a crisis and how they are integrated in the project planning process.
-Each member plays an important role in crisis mitigation, and these roles are outlined step-by-step.
-You will come to know the history of management practices, and how crisis management has evolved.
+You will find an outline of all the sub-systems involved in a crisis and how they are integrated into the project planning process.
+Each member plays a vital role in crisis mitigation, and these roles are outlined step-by-step.
+You will come to know the history of management practices and how crisis management has evolved.

-Chapter 1provides an overview of corporate strategy-specific framework, including the stages involved in identifying and implementing a strategic management that best suits your organization.
-Author describes the advantages and risks of each process, and suggest the best practices for selecting team members to manage each project planning phase.
-Author then introduce the concept of using strategic project management principles in times of crisis.
+Chapter One provides an overview of the corporate strategy-specific framework, including the stages involved in identifying and implementing strategic management that best suits your organization.
+The author describes the advantages and risks of each process, and suggest the best practices for selecting team members to manage each project planning phase.
+The author then introduces the concept of using strategic project management principles in times of crisis.

-Chapter 2 delves more deeply into crisis management processes.
-Author reviews the history of strategic management, and how it has grown to effectively control crisis situations in business.
+Chapter Two delves more deeply into crisis management processes.
+Author reviews the history of strategic management, and how it has grown to control crises in business effectively.
 The phases of strategic crisis management are outlined with pros and cons.
 Based on the life cycle and stage of crisis the company is in, it is possible to calculate the crisis severity and an appropriate management strategy.

-Chapter 3 explores the many crisis management strategies available, based on the threats facing the organization.
-Being able to forecast crisis in the pre-crisis stage provides a wider range of options and control for a company.
-Finally, author provides plausible options for the later stages of crisis, including business activity scale-downs and debt restructuring.
+Chapter Three explores the many crisis management strategies available, based on the threats facing the organization.
+Being able to forecast a crisis in the pre-crisis stage provides a broader range of options and control for a company.
+Finally, the author offers plausible options for the later stages of a crisis, including business activity scale-downs and debt restructuring.

 Many people have used the techniques used in this book to improve their business.My years of experience in the business sector have taught me some extremely crucial lessons.
 Perhaps the most important is that companies need to be flexible.
 Flexibility in the corporate world is not just an abstract concept, but rather a necessary reality.
 More information you can find here.